YunoHost/doc/pages/01.administrate/07.specific_use_cases/02.isp/isp.md

 Here is a non-comprehensive list of internet service providers by country, which contains criteria about tolerance to self-hosting.

+!!!!
+For a list of French-speaking countries ISP, check [the french version of this page](../fr/isp).

 A "no" may cause problems for using your server or may require you to make additional configuration changes.
 Status in brackets indicates the default behavior.

-(For the list of ISP in France/Belgian, check the french version of this page)

 ### USA
 | Service provider | Box (modem/router) | uPnP available | Port 25 openable | [Hairpinning](http://en.wikipedia.org/wiki/Hairpinning) | Customizable reverse DNS | Fix IP |